-Pressure builds up in the foam after the components have set.
+Pressure builds up when the gelling reaction starts.
 Stable cell walls are formed which hinder further foam expansion.
 The remaining blowing agents are trapped and heated.
 The increasing gas pressure causes stress within the foam.
 High pressure forces are generated by rigid foams in the production of wall elements and insulation panels.
 They are stressed at right angles to the direction of foam flow.
 In cylindrical test containers the stress at the bottom of a rigid foam sample can reach high values.
 The resulting load is named the "rise pressure" as it depends on the total rise height.
 The rise pressure is measured with the patented FPM (Foam Pressure Measurement) device (Fig. 3), which is available with cylinder diameters of 70, 100 and 150mm.
 The stress of the expanding foam loads the bottom of the cylinder, where the applied force is measured by a load cell.
+The expansion volume is confined by the walls of the cardboard cylinder and the FPM base plate.
+A thin foil protects the base plate against contamination.
+The FPM replaces normal test cups and boxes.

-Figure 3: The CMD (Curing Monitor Device) sensor is mounted on top of the FPM 150 pressure plate (left), enabling the simultaneous measurement of the dielectric polarization and the rise pressure.
-The cardboard cylinder (right) with the cured foam sample can be removed from the FPM 150 device.
+Figure 3: The cardboard cylinder (right) with the cured foam sample can be removed from the Foam Pressure Measurement device FPM 150.
+The CMD (Curing Monitor Device) sensor is mounted on top of the FPM 150 pressure plate (left).
+It enables the simultaneous measurement of the dielectric polarization and the rise pressure.